Southclaws/ScavengeSurvive/scriptfiles-folder-structure-and-readmes/SSS/Player/readme.txt

-This is where player inventory files are stored.
+This is where player character data files are stored.
 They are stored in binary non-encoded format (unlike "ini" files) to minimise the ease of tampering with player's inventory data.
 This also makes saving and loading data faster than encoded files